Mobarez (tank): Changes

 The hull of the tank has been modified at the back and sides.
 The fuel tank has been replaced by a new, repairable one.
-Also, additional vibration damping systems have been added to protect sensitive electronic components.
-Other modifications include a laser range finder, a more powerful engine and the addition of light amplifying and infra-red systems.
+Also, additional vibration-damping systems have been added to protect sensitive electronic components.
+Other modifications include a laser range finder, a more powerful engine and the addition of light-amplifying and infra-red systems.
 The gearbox and suspension were changed, and an electrical generator was also added.

 Production

-Iran upgrades its Chieftain tanks in Shahid Kolahduz Industrial Complex along with its T-72 tanks.
+Iran upgrades its Chieftain tanks at the Shahid Kolahduz Industrial Complex along with its T-72 tanks.